Kristian Hansen (handballer)

 Kristian Hansen is a Norwegian handball player.

 He made his debut on the Norwegian national team in 1995, and played 57 matches for the national team between 1995 and 2001.
 He competed at the 1997 World Men's Handball Championship, and again at the 2001 World Men's Handball Championship.
+He played for IL Runar for 12 seasons, winning 3 cups and 4 league titles.